-International health insurance plans are a great option for companies whose members work outside of the country the company is based in.
+Health insurance plans are a great option for companies whose members work outside of the country the company is based in.
 If you hire globally, having our team provide a custom built employee benefits plan could be a great option to offer your employees is one of the smartest ways to have a bespoke solution.
 Learn more, click here.

 This kind of insurance plan is good for work or leisure travel coverage for up to a year, and it can be renewed annually.
-Here are some of the perks that come with a Global Health Insurance plan through Insured Nomads:
+Here are some of the perks that come with a Juvo health insurance plan through Insured Nomads:

 - Inpatient care.
 This includes anything involving a patient staying one or more nights in the hospital, such as birthing a child, undergoing an organ transplant, or receiving routine chemotherapy treatment.

 - Outpatient care.
 This is when a patient is treated and discharged on the same day for issues like a minor cough, stomach bug, fever, or migraine.
 Oftentimes doctors will prescribe an over-the-counter remedy that you can purchase at your local drugstore.

 - Mental health services.
 Working far away from the rest of your team can be a lonely and mentally draining experience.
 Providing access to mental health services is a great way to show employees that you care about their wellbeing.
 It’s included in Juvo plans in dozens of languages, so care for your employees.